-The Marvel Cinematic Universe has been going strong since it launched in 2008 with Iron Man, and while movies like Spider-Man: Far From Home will keep the franchise going into its Phase Four and beyond, the end of an era is approaching.
-Avengers 4 will conclude not just Phase Three of the MCU, but also wrap up numerous plot threads.
+The Marvel Cinematic Universe has been going strong since it launched in 2008 with Iron Man, and while movies like Spider-Man: Far From Home, Black Widow, Black Panther 2, and more will keep the franchise going into its Phase Four and beyond, the end of an era is approaching.
+Avengers: Endgame will conclude not just Phase Three of the MCU, but also wrap up numerous plot threads.
 While Avengers: Infinity War was long advertised as the biggest Marvel movie yet, rest assured that its follow-up will be just as important, if not more so.

 Robert Downey Jr. helped kick off the Marvel Cinematic Universe with Iron Man in 2008, and he's maintained a consistent presence in the franchise since then.
-However, with Avengers 4 ending both the MCU's Phase Three and wrapping up what the franchise has been building to for a decade, it's certainly possible that this will be the last time we see Downey's Stark.
+However, with Avengers: Endgame ending both the MCU's Phase Three and wrapping up what the franchise has been building to for a decade, it's certainly possible that this will be the last time we see Downey's Stark.
 After 10 appearances, one wouldn't blame the man for wanting to retire from his Iron Man life and fully focus on other projects.
 For Tony Stark, this could mean anything, from dying in battle to simply leaving his superhero activities behind.
 All we know for certain is that at the end of Avengers: Infinity War, he was still stranded on Titan, one of the only two superheroes on the dead planet who survived the Thanos snap.
-Somehow he'll make it back to Earth, and if Gwenyth Paltrow is to be believed, he and Pepper will be raising a child when we pick back up with them in Avengers 4.
+Somehow he'll make it back to Earth, and if Gwenyth Paltrow is to be believed, he and Pepper will be raising a child when we pick back up with them in Avengers: Endgame.
 However, I also imagine that in the time that's passed since Infinity War, Tony's been wracking his brain on how to undo the universal genocide.

-The ultimate fate of Asgard and most of its inhabitants was sealed once Thor: Ragnarok and Infinity War were released, but one thing we do know is that Thor will live on to fight in Avengers 4, after losing his adoptive brother, Loki, in Avengers: Infinity War.
+The ultimate fate of Asgard and most of its inhabitants was sealed once Thor: Ragnarok and Infinity War were released, but one thing we do know is that Thor will live on to fight in Avengers: Endgame, after losing his adoptive brother, Loki, in Avengers: Infinity War.
 To no one's surprise, Thor will be continuing his heroic duties and fighting alongside his fellow Avengers, but we can probably bet that the weight of Loki's death (not to mention Odin's and all the deaths of Infinity War) will be heavy for the God of Thunder.
 And, while Loki has always been more of a wild card, it would seem that this time his death is permanent.

 Ever since he smirked at the camera in The Avengers mid-credits scene, Thanos has been lurking in the background of the MCU, but in Avengers: Infinity War, he finally stepped into the light when he and his Black Order minions secured all six Infinity Stones so that he could obliterate half of all life in the universe.
-The Mad Titan's involvement in Avengers 4, on the other hand, is shrouded in mystery.
+The Mad Titan's involvement in Avengers: Endgame, on the other hand, is shrouded in mystery.
 Josh Brolin had said that Thanos might not get all the Infinity Stones by the time Infinity War ended, and we now know that to have been a careful misdirect.
-We'll go into Avengers 4 with him being a god-like entity, but, beyond that, we have no idea what the film has in store for him.
+We'll go into Avengers: Endgame with him being a god-like entity, but, beyond that, we have no idea what the film has in store for him.
 Though, given how many MCU arcs this movie's wrapping up, it's hard to imagine Thanos not dying by the end of it.

 We watched Doctor Strange begin his superhero journey in late 2016, and by the time of Avengers: Infinity War his magical abilities were most beneficial to his new allies...until they weren't, anyway.
-While we can't predict what we'll see from the neurosurgeon-turned-sorcerer in Avengers 4 without knowing how the good doctor will come back into the fold, keep in mind that even with his considerable talent, Doctor Strange isn't invincible, so he may still be going through a learning curve when we see him again in the 2019 film.
+While we can't predict what we'll see from the neurosurgeon-turned-sorcerer in Avengers: Endgame without knowing how the good doctor will come back into the fold, keep in mind that even with his considerable talent, Doctor Strange isn't invincible, so he may still be going through a learning curve when we see him again in the 2019 film.
 Still, let's not forget that before he was dusted, Doctor Strange used the Time Stone to look at the all the alternate futures concerning the coming conflict with Thanos, and in only one of them were he and his allies victorious.
-So Strange knew ahead of time how things needed to proceed, and Avengers 4 will see those pieces finally fall into place.
+So Strange knew ahead of time how things needed to proceed, and Avengers: Endgame will see those pieces finally fall into place.

 From traveling to Germany to fight other superheroes to defeating a gang of thieves armed with enhanced weaponry, Peter Parker's life as Spider-Man hasn't been lacking in excitement.
 In Avengers: Infinity War he put his arachnid-themed abilities to good use on a cosmic scale, and in an even more teched-out suit Tony Stark designed for him.
 But, as we all likely know by now, young Peter's demise near the end of that film was one of the most heart-breaking ever in a superhero movie, and Tony's suit didn't really help with that.
-It's worth noting that Spider-Man: Far From Home will begin only minutes after Avengers 4, so moviegoers will reunite with Peter immediately in the aftermath of this event and might get to watch him continue to deal with the effects of whatever brought him back to the known world.
+It's worth noting that Spider-Man: Far From Home will begin only minutes after Avengers: Endgame, so moviegoers will reunite with Peter immediately in the aftermath of this event and might get to watch him continue to deal with the effects of whatever brought him back to the known world.

 At the end of Black Panther, King T'Challa decided to open Wakanda up to the world, but he probably didn't expect that months later, the African nation would have to repel an alien invasion.
 But when Steve Rogers and his allies showed up asking for help with protecting Vision and getting the Mind Stone out of the android, T'Challa let them in and was on the battlefield with the Avengers and Wakanda's finest warriors when those Outriders crashed the party.
 Earth's Mightiest Heroes emerged victorious in that battle, but soon after T'Challa turned to dust as Okoye watched in horror.
 Since Black Panther 2 is happening, we know T'Challa will eventually return.
 The question, like with all the other disappeared heroes, is how.

 Captain Marvel's involvement in the MCU has been one of the franchise's biggest question marks, as Brie Larson won't debut as Carol Danvers until March 8, 2019.
 However, it was revealed at 2017's San Diego Comic-Con that the Captain Marvel movie will be set in the 1990s, meaning that Carol has been active as a superhero in this universe for more than two decades by now.
-Her whereabouts in the present day haven't been revealed yet, but Carol has been officially confirmed to appear in Avengers 4.
+Her whereabouts in the present day haven't been revealed yet, but Carol has been officially confirmed to appear in Avengers: Endgame.
 Her existence was teased in Avengers: Infinity War's final minute when Nick Fury activated a spruced-up pager right before disappearing that displayed Carol's insignia.
 Whatever the reason for her absence, her planet-moving powers will be most welcome when she finally returns to Earth.

-Avengers 4 already has a stacked lineup of superheroes, but there will still be a number of other characters filling out the cast.
+Avengers: Endgame already has a stacked lineup of superheroes, but there will still be a number of other characters filling out the cast.
 In the supporting character category, only Iron Man mainstays Pepper Potts and Happy Hogan, as well as Doctor Strange's most trusted magical ally Wong, have been confirmed to appear, though you can bet that plenty of other familiar faces from the heroes' personal lives will be back as well.
 One of those will probably be super spy Nick Fury (even though, yup, he got dusted), who's been absent in the present day MCU since Avengers: Age of Ultron.
 As far as new faces go, The Wolverine actor Hiroyuki Sanada has been cast in an undisclosed role, and he likely won't be the only new player thrown into the mix.